 As DNA testing kits become more affordable, the number of unbelievable family history stories surrounding these tests is increasing.

-This recent piece written by The New York Times, covers a story on a Bob Hutchinson who used a DNA test to finally get some answers into the family history his mother kept a secret throughout his life.
+This recent piece written by The New York Times covers a story on Bob Hutchinson who used a DNA test to finally get some answers into the family history his mother kept a secret throughout his life.
 The test uncovered that he was one-eighth sub-Saharan African—a fact his mother never shared with him.
-From there he uncovered cousins he didn’t know he had and was able to establish a connection with this new found family.
+From there he uncovered cousins he didn’t know he had and was able to establish a connection with this newfound family.

-But as remarkable as these stories are, we couldn’t help but notice that something is missing in all them: a lack of background information.
-Yes, DNA testing is a great way to get some answers into your family history but unless there’s information that sheds light on that history, the only thing you’re left with is the results of the test.
+But as remarkable as these stories are, we couldn’t help but notice that something is missing in all of them: a lack of background information.
+Yes, DNA testing is a great way to get some answers into your family history, but unless there’s information that sheds light on that history, the only thing you’re left with is the test results.
 This often leaves you with more questions than answers.

 The importance of photos in family history